 Oğuzhan Çepni is a Director at the CBRT.

-Doruk Küçüksaraç is a Director at the CBRT.
+Doruk Küçüksaraç is an Executive Director at the CBRT.

-Muhammed Hasan Yılmaz is a Researcher at the CBRT.
+Muhammed Hasan Yılmaz is an Assistant Economist at the CBRT.

 For views, suggestions